 - In July 2012 the County began a process to assess the current jail needs.

-- On November 21, 2014 the County retained Astorino Designs (also known as Astorino CannonDesign) to evaluate prior studies, determine feasibility of renovating existing jail and/or expand on the existing prison site up to including Phases for future construction for a 400-bed prison.
+- On November 21, 2014, the County retained Astorino Designs (also known as Astorino CannonDesign) to evaluate prior studies, determine the feasibility of renovating existing jail and/or expand on the existing prison site up to including Phases for future construction for a 400-bed prison.

 - Text Concept Presentation (PDF)